 Hyperopt is a Python library for optimizing over awkward search spaces with real-valued, discrete, and conditional dimensions.

-Here an exemple of python recipe to use it:
+Here an example python recipe to use it:

-After loading your datasets of training and validation, we define our objective function.
+After loading your training and validation datasets, we define our objective function.

 This function trains a model, evaluates it and returns the error on the validation set.

 We define the space we want to explore: here, we want to try values from 5 to 30 for max_depth, from 1 to 10 for min_child_weight and from 0.8 to 1 for subsample.